Battery backup vs. generator: which one earns its keep?

 If you deal with short, occasional outages, a home battery is usually enough to keep things comfortable.
 It will run your essentials quietly, recharge from solar, and stay ready without any effort.

-If your area experiences long or repeated blackouts, a generator might make sense.
-It can keep large appliances running for as long as you have fuel.
-A solar-plus-storage system can also be a great fit for multi-day outages, since the battery can recharge from sunlight during the day.
-Some homeowners even combine a solar battery for everyday reliability and a small generator for rare, extended outages.
+If your area experiences long or repeated blackouts, a generator might make sense — it can keep large appliances running for as long as you have fuel.
+A solar-plus-storage system can also handle multi-day outages, since the battery recharges from sunlight during the day.
+Some homeowners combine a solar battery for everyday reliability and a small generator for rare, extended outages.

-If you’re not sure how much electricity your household typically uses, take a moment to review how total wattage adds up across lighting, appliances, and heating or cooling systems.
-It’s a good way to understand your home’s true energy needs before sizing a battery or generator.
+If you’re not sure how much electricity your household typically uses, take a moment to understand your home’s true energy needs before sizing a battery or generator.

 2. What matters most to you?

 If your goal is dependable power at a lower initial cost, a generator might be right for you.
 It’s less expensive to install and delivers strong surge power for heavy appliances.
-The trade-off is that it uses fossil fuels and produces emissions, it is generally pretty loud, and you will spend more on fuel and maintenance over time.
+The trade-off is ongoing fuel and maintenance costs, and zero return on your investment over time.

 3. What does your home allow?